PrefectHQ/prefect/docs/orchestration/execution/dask_k8s_environment.md

 Providing custom YAML configuration is useful in a lot of cases, especially when you may want to control resource usage, node allocation, RBAC, etc.

-:::warning YAML Override
+!!! warning YAML Override
     If you choose to provide any custom YAML spec files they will take precedence over the quick configuration arguments when creating the Dask cluster.
 :::

-:::warning Image
+!!! warning Image
     When using the custom YAML spec files it is recommended that you ensure the `image` is the same image name and tag that was built for your Flow on registration.
 This is to ensure consistency of dependencies for your Flow's execution.

     e.g. If you push a Flow's storage as `gcr.io/dev/etl-flow:0.1.0` then your custom YAML spec should contain `- image: gcr.io/dev/etl-flow:0.1.0`.
 :::

 #### Requirements